Jim West (guitarist): Biography

-James West (born December 18, 1953), also known as Jim "Kimo" West, is a Canadian guitarist best known for working with "Weird Al" Yankovic.
+In the early 1980s, he came to Los Angeles, where Jay introduced him to "Weird Al" Yankovic.
 He auditioned for Yankovic after being introduced by Steve Jay and the two have worked together ever since.
 West can be heard and seen on all of Yankovic's videos, albums, and concerts since 1983.

 West is also a composer for film and television and produced a number of CDs for independent artists.
 He has released fourteen solo slack-key guitar albums.
 He performs regularly at concerts and festivals.